Saturday, May 21, 2016

 (which were probably destroyed using tax dollars), and depend on the corrupt/filthy MTA subway/bus system.
 Otherwise, they use surge-charging Uber.

 This year, NYC Mayor de Blasio proposed a streetcar route from Astoria to Brooklyn.
-Despite its 100-year existence, NYC's MTA never bothered to create a north/south route to connect Brooklyn and Queens; it merely concerned itself with "feeding" Manhattan.
+Despite its 100-year existence, NYC's MTA never exerted itself to create a north/south route to connect Brooklyn and Queens; it merely concerned itself with "feeding" Manhattan.
 The Mayor's idea occurred after his ground-breaking construction ceremony at a condominium in Astoria--exactly where the streetcar route would begin.
-Such a coincidence.
 In true NYC style, the plan is overpriced at nearly $2 billion (to rebuild what they should never have destroyed in the first place) and will probably take 10 years for corrupt construction schemes to complete.
-Instead of the city reclaiming land from the East River to hold a new tramway, the city uncaringly wanted to overcrowd the only road along the river.
+Instead of the city reclaiming land from the East River to sustain a new tramway, the city uncaringly wanted to overcrowd the only road along the river.
 Eventually, the plan was discarded.
-(To lure residents, that condo created a shuttle-bus to bring them to the nearest subway station, 1.2 miles away).
+(To lure residents, that condo created a shuttle-bus to bring them to the nearest subway station: 1.2 miles away).
 After all, NYC doesn't care.